ramonfigueiredo/python_course/README.md

 6. **Type Checking:**

-To actually enforce these types, you would need to use a static type checker like `mypy` ([https://mypy-lang.org/]Ihttps://mypy-lang.org/).
+To actually enforce these types, you would need to use a static type checker like [mypy](Ihttps://mypy-lang.org/).

 Running a type checker is a separate step from running your Python code: